Website City of Meridian

 Ability to establish and maintain effective working relationships;

 Ability to interpret maps, charts, and engineering drawings in order to capture relevant data;

-Knowledge of and ability to perform field inspections of City and other-agency improvements (i.e. water/sewer, private storm water facilities, street lighting, pressurized irrigation, gravity irrigation, roadway standards, etc).
+Knowledge of or the ability to perform field inspections of City and other-agency improvements (i.e. water/sewer, private storm water facilities, street lighting, pressurized irrigation, gravity irrigation, roadway standards, etc.).